 Apart from rides, the peloton app has several strength classes that are great for seniors too.
 They can be used as a single workout, or in the combination with peloton rides or other classes.

-Important to note that most of the peloton strength classes require you to go on and off the floor.
+DISCLAIMER: Important to note that most of the peloton strength classes require you to go on and off the floor.

 You can use them as your main workout to get started, or you can add that to your peloton rides.
-This means you can start from 5-10 strength warm up and continue further with the bike.
+This means you can start from a 5-10 strength warm-up and continue further with the bike.

-Strength warm-up has several options where you can choose to work on full-body, upper body of the lower body.
+Strength warm-up has several options where you can choose to work on full-body, upper-body, or lower-body.
 This makes the perfect addition to your regular workout.

-#2: Glutes and Legs Strength
+5. Glutes and Legs Strength

-Adding peloton glute and strength class to your workout will improve not only your rides, but also your daily mobility.
+Adding peloton glute and strength class to your workout will improve not only your rides but also your daily mobility.

 My best recommendation is to try 20 minute Strength and Glutes Class with Adrian Williams.

-#3: Upper / Lower Body Strength
+6. Upper / Lower Body Strength

-If your goal is to get stronger, I recommend spend 20 minutes on segmented muscles groups (e.g. upper body) rather than full body.
+If your goal is to get stronger, I recommend spending 20 minutes on segmented muscle groups (e.g. upper body) rather than full body.

-Having 1-2 classes per week of upper body and 1-2 classes per week of the lower body will have a much better effect on your strength, comparing to doing 2-4 full-body workouts per week.
+Having 1-2 classes per week for the upper body and 1-2 classes per week for the lower body will have a much better effect on your strength, compared to doing 2-4 full-body workouts per week.

 My best recommendation is to go for 20 minutes Beginner level classes with Adrian Williams.

 A big part of fitness and mobility is flexibility.
 Peloton app has thousands of yoga sessions and a good portion of them are good for seniors.

 What I like about peloton yoga classes is they have a whole series of Yoga Basics, where they literally take each of the popular yoga poses and teach you the basics.

 This means you don’t need to attend the class anymore where everyone is at different levels and you follow the routine without knowing the poses beforehand.

 This can be a great way to stretch after your bike session or strength class.

 Yoga Basic can be found in the yoga directory, where you filter classes by the “class type”.
 Choose the yoga basics on the bottom and you’re done.

 Here is the list of the yoga classes I strongly recommend you start: